IKEA seeks to drive food sales growth with eco-friendly menu

 "The horse meat scandal, which we got entangled in due to lack of transparency in the supply chain, was absolutely an example of how demands on the food industry have to change," added the IKEA veteran, who become food chief 18 months ago.

-Besides making money on their own, IKEA banks on its restaurants, which average 2,000 square meters and last year had 600 million customers, to make visitors to its stores stay and shop longer.
+Besides making money on their own, IKEA banks on its restaurants, which average 2,000 square metres and last year had 600 million customers, to make visitors to its stores stay and shop longer.